tutorgen/hpit_services/README.md

 For example the HPIT basic knowledge tracing plugin supports the following three events:

-* kt_set_initial - Sets the initial values for the knowledge tracer on the KT Skill.
+* tutorgen.kt_set_initial - Sets the initial values for the knowledge tracer on the KT Skill.
-* kt_trace - Performs a knowledge tracing operation on the KT Skill.
+* tutorgen.kt_trace - Performs a knowledge tracing operation on the KT Skill.
-* kt_reset - Resets the inital values for the knowledge tracer on the KT Skill.
+* tutorgen.kt_reset - Resets the inital values for the knowledge tracer on the KT Skill.

-Depending on the event name(eg kt_set_initial, or kt_trace) the payload the plugin expects will be different.
+Depending on the event name(eg tutorgen.kt_set_initial, or tutorgen.kt_trace) the payload the plugin expects will be different.

 Tutors may also listen to plugin responses, and respond to them.
 Plugins may or may not send a response depending on the plugin.

+## <a name="EntityAuthToc"></a> Entity Authorization Model

+TODO

 ## <a name="PluginToc"></a> Plugin Component Specification